-1. Description of Business and Basis of Presentation
+1. Description of Business

 Hercules Capital, Inc. (the "Company") is a specialty finance company focused on providing senior secured loans to high-growth, innovative venture capital-backed companies in a variety of technology, life sciences, and sustainable and renewable technology industries.
-The Company sources its investments through its principal office located in Palo Alto, CA, as well as through its additional offices in Boston, MA, New York, NY, Bethesda, MD, Hartford, CT, and San Diego, CA. The Company was incorporated under the General Corporation Law of the State of Maryland in December 2003.
+The Company sources its investments through its principal office located in Palo Alto, CA, as well as through its additional offices in Boston, MA, New York, NY, Bethesda, MD, Hartford, CT, Westport, CT, Chicago, IL, and San Diego, CA. The Company was incorporated under the General Corporation Law of the State of Maryland in December 2003.

-The Company is an internally managed, non-diversified closed-end investment company that has elected to be regulated as a BDC under the 1940 Act.
+The Company is an internally managed, non-diversified closed-end investment company that has elected to be regulated as a Business Development Company ("BDC") under the 1940 Act.
 From incorporation through December 31, 2005, the Company was subject to tax as a corporation under Subchapter C of the Code.
-Effective January 1, 2006, the Company elected to be treated for tax purposes as a RIC under Subchapter M of the Code (see Note 5).
-As an investment company, the Company follows accounting and reporting guidance as set forth in Topic 946 ("Financial Services - Investment Companies") of the FASB Accounting Standards Codification, as amended ("ASC").
+Effective January 1, 2006, the Company elected to be treated for tax purposes as a RIC under Subchapter M of the Code (see "Note 6 - Income Taxes").